ss-fcb-project/harrispower/README.txt

 ---------------------

  * About Drupal
- * Configuration and features
+ * Configuration and Features
- * Installation profiles
+ * Installation Profiles
  * Appearance
  * Developing for Drupal